 president, Richard Nixon, later inflicted on the nation.

 is mind-boggling.
-The Jews were returned to Europe where most perished
+The Jews were returned to Europe where many perished

-And then there is the concentration camps for
+And then there are the concentration camps for

 desegregate the armed forces, which he could have easily done, and in